Classical invariant theory for free metabelian Lie algebras: Preliminaries

-Similarly, for the Leibniz rule it is sufficient to check the case $[u_1,u_2u_3]$ for the same elements $u_1,u_2,u_3$:

-This proves (i), (ii), and (iii).
-Finally, for the proof of (iv) we see that the commutator ideal of the Lie subalgebra of $R_d$ generated by $A_d$ and $Y_d$ has a basis consisting of all
+\begin{proof} The verification that $R_d$ is a Poisson algebra with respect to the given bracket is straightforward.
+The defining relations $a_ia_j=0$ give that as a vector space $R_d$ has a basis consisting of the elements from the statement (i) of the lemma, since it is a commutative associative algebra.
+For the proof of (ii) we see that the commutator ideal of the Lie subalgebra of $R_d$ generated by $A_d$ and $U_d$ has a basis consisting of all

-the same as the commutator ideal of $KA_d\text{\rm wr}KY_d$.
+the same as the commutator ideal of $(KA_d)\text{\rm wr}(KU_d)$.
 The multiplication table is also the same.
 Hence both Lie algebras are isomorphic. \end{proof}